dolphindb/release/0.97/README.md

 ## DolphinDB APIs

-java API
+Java API

-* Fixed a bug in streaming API unsubscriptioin: ThreadedClient cannot successfully unsubscribe when parameter 'actionName' is not specified.
+* Fixed a bug in streaming API unsubscription: ThreadedClient cannot successfully unsubscribe when parameter 'actionName' is not specified.

 C# API